 Project Concept Document

 The purpose of the project concept document is to identify a project idea and turn it into a realized product.
 It provides a basic understanding of the project and the content of it.
 This document will define the basis of the project and explain how certain aspects of the design work.
+Focus hier gelijk op dit document dus the purpose of THIS PCD is .. en noem al eens het idee.. het concept

 General Information

 The product doesn’t have a name yet as of 13-9-2015.
 But the name “Cheery” is thought about and fits the project.
+The projects name is “Cheery” …..
+From now on we will use the term “project” or “the project”.

 Project / contact information